lazor-kit/lazor-kit/README.md

 The open-source smart wallet infrastructure for Solana.

 > [!WARNING]
-> Alpha software: Do not use in production.
+>  Do not use in production.
 This repository is highly experimental.

-## Monorepo Structure
+## Repo Structure

 ```
 ├── src/           # Core SDK implementation